A coronavirus drug seems to work. What’s next?

 “Will it be an overwhelming cure?
 No, of course not,” Fauci said.
 But with its use, “you will free up hospital beds, you will take less stress on the health care system.”

-No treatment currently is approved for treating the virus, which has killed more than 230,000 people worldwide since it emerged late last year.
+No drug currently is approved for treating the virus, which has killed more than 230,000 people worldwide since it emerged late last year.

 When independent experts monitoring the study called with the news that the drug was working, study leader Dr. Andre Kalil of the University of Nebraska said he was “almost speechless” with joy.